mkhoroshev96-rgb/ab-testing-analysis/README.md

 # A/B Testing Analysis (R)

-This repository contains several A/B testing cases that simulate real-world analytical workflows.
+This repository contains multiple A/B testing scenarios that simulate real-world analytical workflows.

-The focus of these projects is not only on statistical testing, but also on correct experiment setup, validation and business interpretation of results.
+The goal of these projects is to demonstrate not only statistical testing, but also proper experiment design, validation, and business-oriented interpretation of results.

+---

-## 📊 Overview
+## Overview

-The repository includes multiple A/B testing scenarios with different metrics and assumptions.
+The repository includes a set of A/B testing cases with different metrics, assumptions, and experimental setups.

-All datasets are simulated, but the analysis follows real-world best practices.
+All datasets are simulated, but the analytical approach follows real-world practices used in product and marketing analytics.

-Each case demonstrates a full pipeline:
+Each case represents a full A/B testing pipeline:

-- data preprocessing
+- data simulation and preprocessing
-- randomization (A/B split)
+- user-level randomization (A/B split)
-- validation of experiment setup (SRM, A/A test)
+- validation of experiment setup (SRM, A/A tests)
 - statistical testing
+- confidence interval estimation (including bootstrap)
-- effect size estimation
+- effect size evaluation
 - power analysis (MDE)
-- business interpretation
+- business interpretation of results
 - guardrail metrics analysis

-## 🧪 Cases included

-### Case 1 — Average check analysis
-File: :contentReference[oaicite:0]{index=0}

-- Metric: average check
-- Includes robustness checks (Mann–Whitney, log-transform)
-- Demonstrates impact of skewed distributions and outliers
-- Result: no statistically significant effect, potential positive signal

 ---

-### Case 2 — Unit price analysis
-File: :contentReference[oaicite:1]{index=1}
+## What is covered

+The cases explore different types of metrics and scenarios, including:

-- Metric: unit price
+- revenue-based metrics (ARPU, average check, unit price)
-- Full validation pipeline (SRM, A/A test)
-- Power analysis shows insufficient sensitivity (MDE > observed effect)
-- Result: effect exists but cannot be reliably detected
+- behavioral metrics (conversion, quantity, engagement)
+- cost-related metrics (freight, delivery impact)
+- guardrail metrics (to validate experiment safety)

+Special attention is given to:

+- handling skewed distributions
+- impact of outliers
+- experiment sensitivity and statistical power
+- difference between statistical and practical significance

 ---

-### Case 3 — Freight cost analysis
-File: :contentReference[oaicite:2]{index=2}

-- Metric: average freight cost
-- Analysis at order level (correct unit of analysis)
-- Includes guardrail metric (delivery time)
-- Result: small uplift (~3%), but statistically insignificant due to low power
+## Key insights

+- Lack of statistical significance does not necessarily mean absence of effect
+- Power (MDE) plays a critical role in experiment interpretation
+- Data variability directly impacts detectability of effects
+- Bootstrap helps better estimate uncertainty in skewed data
+- Guardrail metrics are essential for safe decision-making

 ---

-## 📈 Key insights

-- Lack of statistical significance does not necessarily mean absence of effect
-- MDE is critical for interpreting experiment results
-- Variability of data strongly impacts detectability of effects
-- Guardrail metrics are essential to validate safety of changes

 ## 🧠 Methods used

 - Welch t-test
 - Mann–Whitney test
+- Bootstrap confidence intervals
 - Log-transformation
-- Effect size (Cohen’s d)
+- Effect size estimation (Cohen’s d)
 - Power analysis (MDE)
 - SRM check (chi-square test)

+---

 ## 🛠 Tools

 - R
 - dplyr
-- ggplot2
-- effectsize
 - pwr
+- boot

+---

+## Conclusion

+These projects demonstrate a practical, product-oriented approach to A/B testing, focusing on decision-making and real-world analytical reasoning rather than purely statistical outputs.

-## 💡 Conclusion
+## Conclusion

 These cases demonstrate a practical approach to A/B testing, focusing on decision-making rather than purely statistical results.